Gabriel Zakuani: Swindon Town

 On 4 October 2019, Zakuani signed a short-term contract with Swindon Town following a long-term injury to club captain Dion Conroy.
 He made his first appearance the following day in a 2–1 defeat at Bradford City.
 Zakuani was released in January 2020 after his short-term deal expired.

 Dagenham & Redbridge

 On 13 January 2020, Zakuani signed for National League club Dagenham & Redbridge on a six-month deal.
 He made one appearance for the Daggers before the season was cut short due to Covid-19 and subsequently retired from the game in September 2020.

 International career

-He retired from international duty in September 2018, having made 29 appearances since making his debut in 2013.
+Zakuani retired from international duty in September 2018, having made 29 appearances since making his debut in 2013.

 Coaching career

 In October 2020 Zakuani was appointed joint caretaker manager of Spalding United alongside Neal Spafford and was later given the job on a permanent basis with Spafford as his assistant and Lomana LuaLua to be brought in as an attacking coach.

-In November 2021 he stepped down from the role due to due to his increased business and media commitments.
+In November 2021 he stepped down from the role due to his increased business and media commitments.